pratikwaghade/pratikwaghade/README.md

 ### 👋 Hi there, I'm Pratik Waghade!

-🎓 I'm a Computer Engineering graduate from Savitribai Phule Pune University (Batch 2024) with a Diploma background and strong problem-solving skills.

-💻 I'm passionate about:
+🎓 I am a Computer Engineering graduate from Savitribai Phule Pune University (Batch 2024) with a Diploma I'm passionate about:
-- Java Development (Core Java, JDBC, Hibernate)
+- Java Development
-- .NET & C# development (ASP.NET MVC & Web API)
+- .NET & C# development

 ---